villhelmms/website/content/about.en.md

 layout: "about"
 ---

-> My name is Wilhelm - IT student from Valka / Latvia with an interest in virtualization, networking, and computer administration.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;My name is Wilhelm - IT student from Valka / Latvia with an interest in virtualization, networking, and computer administration.
 I'm not perfect, but I can improve.
 In my spare time, I try to learn about new tech with the resources available to me and also take part in motorcycle parades a few times a year, even though I know nothing about motorcycles.

-&darr; &darr; &darr; Below you can find my work experience and education &darr; &darr; &darr;

 ### Professional Experience: